vinyasmusic/signoz.io/blog/2022-09-07-N+1-query-tracing.md

 SELECT * FROM members WHERE teamID IN (1, 2, 3, 4, 5, ...)
 ```

-As you can see this only takes 2 queries to retrieve the required details, no matter how many teams you want to find members for.
+As you can see, this only takes 2 queries to retrieve the required details, no matter how many teams you want to find members for.

-You've removed the "N" part from the page's query plan, and are no longer paying the overhead of issuing hundreds of extra queries.
+You've removed the "N" part from the page's query plan and are no longer paying the overhead of issuing hundreds of extra queries.

-## How to prevent such performance anti patterns creeping in your code
+## How to prevent such performance anti-patterns creeping in your code

 Well, a simple way is to have good code review practices and good engineers in your team who can catch such issues in the review phase itself.

-But sometimes these patterns are embedded so deep into calling patterns that it is not apparent when the code is being reviewed.
+But sometimes, these patterns are embedded so deep into calling patterns that it is not apparent when the code is being reviewed.

-And let’s face it, many teams don’t really spent too much time in code reviews to detect performance anti-patterns which are not apparent in first go.
+And let’s face it, many teams don’t spend too much time in code reviews to detect performance anti-patterns that are not apparent in the first go.

 So, what do you do?

-This is where distributed tracing really comes in handy.
+This is where distributed tracing comes in handy.

-## What is Distributed tracing & how it can be helpful
+## What is Distributed tracing & how can it be helpful?

 For those who have not heard about it, distributed tracing is a method to track user requests in their entirety as it travels across components of a distributed system.
-You can check more details about it [here](https://signoz.io/distributed-tracing/)
+You can check more details about it [here.](https://signoz.io/distributed-tracing/)

 <figure data-zoomable align='center'>
     <img src="/img/blog/2022/09/tracing-signoz.webp" alt="tracing signoz"/>